vercel/next.js/docs/basic-features/data-fetching.md

 #### Runs on every request in development

 In development (`next dev`), `getStaticProps` will be called on every request.

+#### Preview Mode

+In some cases, you might want to temporarily bypass Static Generation and render the page at **request time** instead of build time.
+For example, you might be using a headless CMS and want to preview drafts before they're published.

+This use case is supported by Next.js by the feature called **Preview Mode**.
+Learn more on the [Preview Mode documentation](/docs/advanced-features/preview-mode.md).

 ## `getStaticPaths` (Static Generation)